palex00/rb_tracker/README.md

 - Lime: Location has Green and Yellow checks
 - Orange: Location has Green and Red checks
 - Dark Orange: Location has Red and Yellow Checks

+## ROADMAP
+With support from Alchav and GerbilJames I will bring this Tracker more up to par with the Crystal, FRLG and Emerald one.
+Features soon to be added include:
+- Actual Event Tracking
+- Full Submaps for every map & auto-mapping
+- Dexsanity Support
+- Full Encounter Tracking
+- ER Tracking

 ## Credits
 Thanks to Cyb3RGER for the fantastic poptracker template pack!